MaVeN-LLC/RVX/README.md

 ## APP;RVX
 ### Bug / Feature Request for ReVanced Extended

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/inotia00/ReVanced_Extended/issues/new) by including your issue and logs.txt if possible.
+If you find a bug (), kindly open an issue [here](https://github.com/inotia00/ReVanced_Extended/issues/new) by including your issue and logs.txt if possible.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/inotia00/ReVanced_Extended/issues/new).
 Please include sample queries and their corresponding results.